In all my years of skin research, one of the most important discoveries I've made is about vitamin A.

 (Even still, I believe a light exfoliation is a good idea for most skin types, since it can help get those excess cells off before they cause problems.)

-In the meantime, we should all be working on normalizing our keratinization by making sure we are meeting our vitamin A requirements.
+In the meantime, if you're an acne sufferer, you can normalize keratinization by making sure you are meeting your vitamin A requirements.
 Hopefully, this has helped clarify how to go about doing that, along with addressing concerns about possible toxicity.

 As always, would love to hear your thoughts on these ideas!